MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 After you send the test mail, then review the Database Mail log and sysmail views for what happened to the test mail.
 If the test mail isn't sent successfully, review the account configuration and compare to the SMTP server requirements at which point you may need to involve the SMTP server administrator.
 If the test mail is sent successfully, but there are still problems with other mails not being sent, then you need to drill into the specifics of the email messages that aren't getting sent.
 Review the actual `sp_send_dbmail` command that is being executed.
 If you don't have the T-SQL command, you can gather an Xevent trace (with `sql_batch_completed` and `sql_batch_started`) and look at the `batch_text` column.

 A good way to take Database Mail out of the troubleshooting and test the account configuration is to use an external process, like PowerShell, to send a test mail.
+If PowerShell test mail fails then you know it's not a problem with Database Mail.

-### Send a Test email with PowerShell
+### Send a test email with PowerShell

 If the test Database Mail fails to send, it may be useful to use PowerShell to send a mail to the SMTP server, thereby eliminating SQL Server Database Mail as the source of the problem.
 If the mail send from PowerShell fails with the same SMTP server settings and credentials, this may point to the problem being with the SMTP server.

-- You can change the following parameters according to your environment, then run the following script
+- You can change the following parameters according to your environment, then run the following script:

     ```PowerShell
     $EmailFrom = "dbmail@contoso.com"